-The Rancho Murieta Community Services District (District) is required to comply with the State Water Resources Control Board (SWRCB), Order No. 2006-0003 DWQ, entitled "General Waste Discharge Requirements for Sanitary Sewer Systems" (WDR).
+The Rancho Murieta Community Services District (District) is required to comply with the State Water Resources Control Board (SWRCB), Order No. 2006-0003 DWQ, entitled "General Waste Discharge Requirements for Sanitary Sewer Systems" (WDR), and subsequent Order No. WQ 2013-0058-EXEC.
 This chapter describes the goals of the Sewer System Management Plan (SSMP) in light of this regulation.